hipe/tmx/fields/doc/issues/012-normal-normalization.md

                                        do if it is nt required.)

-        as such, when the component is already set we can (and must) "pass" on the processing of the formal attribute for this field.
+        as such, when the component is already set we can (and must) "pass" on the processing of the association for this field.

         a corollary of this: